 6. What is the Turkish National Alcoholic Drink?

 Turkish Raki is accepted as the National Turkish Alcoholic Drink.

 Raki is an anise-flavored drink and can be classified as brandy with 40-45% alcohol.
 Rakı turns white when water is added.
 For this reason, it is also called Lion Milk.

 Yeni Raki is the oldest raki brand in Turkey.
 Efe and Tekirdag raki brands are known for their quality raki brands.
 The other two most popular raki brands are Izmir and Beylerbeyi.

 Beer is widely preferred among alcoholic drinks in our country.
-There are several national beer brands such as Efes Pilsen, Bomonti, and Marmara34.
+Most well known Turkish beer brands are Efes Pilsen, Bomonti, and Marmara34.